binford2k/recipebook/recipes/_gin_grins/negroni.md

   using dark rum gets you a Kingston.

   My preference is a less bitter cocktail, so mine is the more controversial take of replacing the Campari with Aperol.
+Or if you'd like to amp it up to 11, try it ***Magröni*** style by using Malört instead!

-You can try it either way!
+  You can try it any way you like it!

 ingredients:
   - 1 part gin
-  - 1 part Campari (or Aperol)
+  - 1 part Campari, Aperol, or Malört
   - 1 part sweet vermouth
   - Orange twist as garnish